PabloAsekas/OrderMedia/README.md

 1. Gets all the media files.
 2. Extracts the captured date.
 3. Renames the media with the format `yyyy-MM-dd_originalName`.
-If the name is bigger than 9 characters, it creates a new random name.
+If the name is bigger than 9 characters, it creates a new random name, if configured.
-3. Creates a folder with the captured date (format `yyyy-MM-dd`) and moves the media.
+3. Creates a folder with the captured date (format `yyyy-MM-dd`) and moves the media to the folder.

 ## Supported media